anthonyjlee/nova/tasks.md

   * Add WebSocket integration

 ### Blockers
-- Need to verify remaining core agent functionality in notebook environment
+- Need to set up performance testing infrastructure
-- Need to resolve API key authentication issues before proceeding with WebSocket implementation
+- Need to implement metrics collection for load tests
-- Response validation errors in memory operations need investigation
+- Need to establish performance baselines

 Note: This task list will be updated daily to reflect current progress and priorities.